Automatic Tank Gauging Systems

-For USTs installed [on or before 180 days after effective date], owners and operators may use ATG systems as their primary method of release detection.
+For USTs installed April 11, 2016 owners and operators may use ATG systems as their primary method of release detection.
 When installed and operated according to the manufacturer's specifications, ATG systems meet the federal release detection requirements.
-USTs installed or replaced after [180 days after effective date] may no longer use ATG systems (used solely for in-tank release detection) as the primary method of release detection.
+USTs installed or replaced after April 11, 2016 may no longer use ATG systems (used solely for in-tank release detection) as the primary method of release detection.
 USTs must be secondarily contained and use interstitial monitoring.

 View EPA's publication, Automatic Tank Gauging Systems for Release Detection: Reference Manual for Underground Storage Tank Inspectors, for information on evaluating how well UST owners and operators are using their ATG systems to comply with release detection requirements.